SoftwareAG/c8y-docs/content/device-sdk/mqtt-bundle/device-certificates.md

 This step is optional.
 If you are fine with signing all the device certificates with one common CA certificate, then you can skip this step.
 However, if you need some certificates between the CA certificate and the device certificate then it is the way to go.
-Keep in mind that in the Cumulocity IoT cloud the maximum length of the chain of certificates is currently restricted to 2, so you cannot use any intermediate certificate between your CA certificate and the device certificate there:
+Keep in mind that in the {{< product-name-1 >}} cloud the maximum length of the chain of certificates is currently restricted to 2, so you cannot use any intermediate certificate between your CA certificate and the device certificate there:

 1. Create a new directory for intermediate certificates inside the caCertificate path: `mkdir intermediateCertificate`
 2. Go to this directory and create a configuration file for your intermediate certificate: `touch intermediateConfig.cnf`